 The one thing that isn't negotiable: you take it every day.
 Not a course that ends when you feel better.
 This is a daily commitment, ongoing.
 Missing doses allows the virus to rebound.
 Consistent missed doses over weeks can cause resistance — and that narrows your future treatment options in ways that matter.
 The pill is simple.
 The consistency is the actual work.

 Taking ART does not make you undetectable on day one.
 Your viral load drops progressively over weeks and months as the drugs suppress replication.
-The standard timeline to reach confirmed undetectable is 3 to 6 months.
+Three to six months is the real timeline to reach confirmed undetectable.

 Here's how that sits against the other HIV prevention tools: